arthurlima42222/arthurlima42222/README.md

 ###

-<p align="left">My name is Arthur, also known as Lima on the Web.
-I'm a backend developer passionate about Java and C.<br><br>Learning: Java and Python.</p>
+<p align="left">My name is Arthur , also know as Lima on the Web.
+I'm a backend developer passionate about Java and C.<br><br>Learning : Java and Python.</p>

 ###